Visiting Alsace, France: What to Do in Strasbourg, Colmar and Fairy-Tale Villages

 Mulhouse: The Underrated Side of Alsace

-Mulhouse doesn’t get as much attention as Strasbourg or Colmar, but it’s worth a visit if you want something a bit different.
-It’s got an industrial past that’s reflected in some interesting museums, and the local markets give you a real taste of everyday life here.
+Mulhouse does not get as much attention as Strasbourg or Colmar, but it is worth a visit if you want something a bit different.
+It has an industrial past that shows up in some interesting museums, and the local markets give you a real taste of everyday life here.

 The Christmas market is smaller and less crowded, which can be a nice change if you want to avoid the busiest spots.